 There are few things teachers and professors abhor more than grading papers and essays replete with quotations.
 While not against the rules, too many quotes is a sure sign that a student put in a minimal amount of effort, nothing more.
-He/she simply relied on the text of the author to write the paper for them, which is not why students are asked to write essays
+He/she simply relied on the text of the author to write the paper for them, which is not why students are asked to write essays.

 What instructors truly want to see is that their students grasped the meaning of the original text, which can seldom be done by quoting alone.
 A welcomed and effective way to demonstrate that you understand what an author is saying is to put his/her ideas into your own words.
-Better known as paraphrasing, this indispensable essay writing tool
+Better known as paraphrasing, this indispensable essay writing tool is often misused.

 When correctly applied, paraphrasing can help you take greater control of your essay.
 Instead of cluttering up pages with undistinguished quotes, you can express the author's main ideas in your own language.
 This can increase the readability and flow of your essay and make it more personal.
 But when a paraphrased passage is too close to the original, it may result in a charge of plagiarism.